anyscale/architectures/README.md

 * Set a Github secret called `AUTOMATION_CLI_TOKEN` with your Anyscale CLI token in it.
 * Push a change to a branch and create a PR.
 * Navigate to Github Actions to see the job run.

+## emb-parallel

+This directory has example code for executing parallel tasks with Ray using prophet.

+To run in Anyscale,

+* Download the sample data

+`pushd emb-parallel; sh download-data.sh; popd`

+* Run the anyscale prophet script

+`python emb-parallel/anysacle_prophet.py`

+## integrations

+This directory contains some sample code for integrating Ray on Anyscale with

+* Weights and Biases
+* DataDog
+* MLFlow